univention/univention-corporate-server/doc/manual/mail/management.rst

      - Description

    * - Name (*)
-     - The name under which the IMAP folder is available in the e-mail clients.
+     - The name under which the IMAP folder is available in the email clients.
-       The name displayed in the IMAP client differs depending on if an e-mail address is configured (see field *E-Mail address*) or not.
-If no e-mail address is configured, the IMAP folder will be displayed in the client as ``name@domain/INBOX``.
-If an e-mail address is configured, it will be ``shared/name@domain``.
+       The name displayed in the IMAP client differs depending on if an email address is configured (see field *Email address*) or not.
+If no email address is configured, the IMAP folder will be displayed in the client as ``name@domain/INBOX``.
+If an email address is configured, it will be ``shared/name@domain``.

    * - Mail domain (*)